Exact Bayesian inference in spatio-temporal Cox processes driven by multivariate Gaussian processes: Model specification

 Performing exact inference for Cox processes is a challenging problem mainly because of the intractability of the likelihood function, which is given by

 where $s_{n,t}$ is the location of the $n$-th event of $Y_t$.

 The crucial step to develop exact methods is to avoid dealing with the likelihood above.
 One possible solution is to define an augmented model for $Y$ and some additional variable $X$, such that the joint (pseudo-)likelihood based on $(X,Y)$ is tractable.
-This poses the problem as a missing data problem and allows us to use standard methods.
+This poses the problem as a missing data problem (where inference is based on the joint (pseudo-)likelihood of the data and some latent variable) and allows us to use standard methods.
 The augmented model is constructed based on the Poisson thinning presented in Algorithm 1.
+The same strategy is employed in \citet{adams} to circumvent the non-tractability problem.

 Firstly, define $X=\{X_t;\;t\in\mathcal{T}\}$ where each $X_t$ is a homogeneous PP with intensity $\lambda_{t}^*$ on $S$ and the $X_t$'s are mutually independent.
 Now let $\{s_{t,k}\}_{k=1}^{K_t}$ be the locations of the $K_t$ events of $X_t$.
 We also define $T$ vectors $Z_t$, $t=1,\ldots,T$, with each coordinate taking values in $\{0,1\}$ such that $(Z_t|X,\beta_{K_t},W_{K_t})$ is a random vector $(Z_{t,1},\ldots,Z_{t,K_t})$, where the $Z_{t,k}$'s are all independent with $Z_{t,k}\sim Ber(\Phi(W_t(s_{t,k})\beta_t(s_{t,k})))$ and $(\beta_{K_t},W_{K_t})$ is $(\beta,W)$ at the points from $X_t$.
 Finally, define $Y_t=h(Z_t,X_t)$ as the non-zero coordinates of the vector $(Z_{t,1}s_{t,1},\ldots,Z_{t,K_t}s_{t,K_t})$, which leads to the model (\ref{gpif1}).